 The jury is out on whether digital exposure to a destination — no matter how realistic — will prompt the in-person visits that translate into tourism revenue.
 But the VR industry is rushing to improve quality, and companies like Blippar are building 3D VR search engines and tools that allow shoppers to supplement information about a purchase by pointing their phones at an item.

-“Everyone is pushing for it very fast and furious,” said Sanders, who knows the Oculus Rift debut later in 2016 will propel sales.
+“Everyone is pushing for it very fast and furious,” said Sanders, who knows the Oculus Rift has propelled sales.
 And what does that mean for the travel industry?

 “The technology seen in ‘Total Recall’ is here now, but the virtual vacation experience…” Sanders pauses.
 “It’s going to take awhile for people to create a long VR journey and make guests feel like they’re really there.”